Engineering Services, PW&NR

 Public Works Projects

-- 2012 Chipseal Program - On August 6 and 7, 2012, the resurfacing of some City streets will be performed by A-1 Chip Seal Co. and will include placement of a preventative maintenance technique known as a Chip Seal
+- 2013 Chipseal Program - On July 23 and 24, 2013, the resurfacing of some City streets will be performed by A-1 Chip Seal Co. and will include placement of a preventative maintenance technique known as a Chip Seal.

 - Main Street & Ken Pratt Blvd.
 Intersection Improvements - The objective of this project is to identify and construct needed improvements to add capacity and improve safety for both the immediate and long-term scenarios.